G-18. Safety & Security

 Children are encouraged to be brought to campus for special programs and events, to tour the campus, to use the Library, to shop in the bookstore, to purchase food at the campus food services cafeteria, etc. In all these cases, though, the parent (or guardian) must ensure that proper supervision is provided.

 For health and safety reasons, pets are not allowed in campus buildings at any time.
-Exceptions are dogs which assist disabled persons and police personnel.
+Exceptions are service animals and police personnel.

 All requests to visit campus animal facilities must be presented in writing to and approved by the dean for Research.
 Contact the Office of Academic Affairs for assistance and additional regulations.

 Requests for internal campus signage to identify buildings, rooms, or departments should be made through University Police.